pytchlang/pytch-tutorials/bunner/tutorial.md

 The Bunny graphics are 60 pixels wide and 60 pixels tall, and when we issue a ```go_to_xy``` command, it's the centre of the costume that will be at exactly the ```x``` and ```y``` coordinates.

-We select a costume and make sure that the Bunny actor is visible.
+When green flag is clicked, we select the starting costume, and make sure that the Bunny actor is in the right place, and visible.

 ### Moving our hero